 A growing portion of our revenues is derived from international sales.
-During the last fiscal year and the first half of fiscal 2001, we received approximately 19% of our revenues from business outside the United States.
+During the last fiscal year and the first nine months of fiscal 2001, we received approximately 19% of our revenues from business outside the United States.
 As part of our growth strategy, we plan to continue to pursue opportunities outside the United States.
 Accordingly, our future operating results could be negatively affected by a variety of factors, some of which are beyond our control.
 These factors include:

-- o The general economic conditions in each country - o Incongruent tax structures - o Difficulty in managing an organization spread over various countries - o Compliance with a variety of foreign laws and regulations - o Import and export licensing requirements - o Trade restrictions and tariffs - o Longer payment cycles and - o Volatile exchange rates for foreign currencies
+- The general economic conditions in each country - Incongruent tax structures - Difficulty in managing an organization spread over various countries - Compliance with a variety of foreign laws and regulations - Import and export licensing requirements - Trade restrictions and tariffs - Longer payment cycles and - Volatile exchange rates for foreign currencies

 There can be no assurance that we will be able to successfully address each of these challenges in the near term.
-Although some of our business is conducted in currencies other than the US dollar, foreign currency translation gains and losses are not currently material to our financial position, results of operations or cash flows.
-However, an increase in our foreign revenues could subject us to foreign currency translation risks in the future.
+Some of our business is conducted in currencies other than the US dollar.
+Foreign currency translation gains and losses are not currently material to our financial position, results of operations or cash flows.
+An increase in our foreign revenues could subject us to increased foreign currency translation risks in the future.
 We have found it to be impractical to hedge all foreign currencies in which we conduct business.
-As a result, we have experienced non-material foreign currency gains and losses and may continue to do so.